COVESA/cdsp/docker/README.md

 Successfully login at iotdb-service:6667
 IoTDB>
 ```
-#### WAII VISS server
+#### VISSR VISS server
-You can confirm the WAII VISS server is running by using one of its included clients.
+You can confirm the VISSR VISS server is running by using one of its included clients.

-The following example uses the javascript HTML client from `automotive-viss2/client/client-1.0/Javascript/httpclient.html`:
+The following example uses the javascript HTML client from `vissr/client/client-1.0/Javascript/httpclient.html`:

 1. Get the IP address of the VISS server using docker inspect (in this example 192.168.128.5 is returned.):
 ```